-ANIMAL INDUSTRY
+ANIMAL SCIENCE

-The Department of Animal Industry offers a program leading to a Master of Science degree in Animal Industry.
+The Department of Animal Science offers a program leading to a Master of Science degree in Animal Science.
 All applicants must have a Bachelor of Science degree in Agricultural Sciences or in a closely related field.
-They must meet the requirements for admission set by the Office of Graduate Studies and must conduct a research project and write a thesis on a subject related to animal science.
+They must meet the requirements for admission set by the Office of Graduate Studies, and the department and must conduct a research project and write a thesis on a subject related to animal science.

-The graduate program in Animal Industry is designed to develop research skills in subjects related to food producing animals, including dairy and beef cattle, swine, poultry, rabbits, and small ruminants.
-Available courses deal with production and management of the most important animal species as well as nutrition, breeding, reproduction, health, behavior and animal products' processing and manufacturing.
+The graduate program in Animal Science is designed to develop research skills in subjects related to food producing animals, including dairy and beef cattle, swine, poultry, rabbits, and small ruminants and pets.
+Available courses deal with production and management of the most important animal species as well as nutrition, breeding, reproduction, health, behavior, molecular biotechnology and animal products' processing and manufacturing.